Sanjay-k-m/Sanjay-k-m/README.md

 ## 💡 About Me

-I'm an introvert who enjoys building software that makes life easier.
+I'm a passionate full-stack developer who enjoys solving real-world problems through code.
+Currently focused on growing my skill set in **AI, ML, and Data Science**, while building production-ready software with modern stacks like **MERN, Firebase, and Electron**.

+💼 I also work as a **freelancer**, building web applications for clients across industries.
+One of my recent freelance projects is the [**Trade Fusion Corporate Website**](https://tradefusionuae.com), a fully deployed platform for a UAE-based business with integrated admin panel functionality.

-I believe in focused effort, clean architecture, and continuous learning.
+I believe in clean code, solid architecture, and continuous improvement.
-Every project is a personal challenge to grow as a developer.

 <p align="center">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=tokyonight" />